 Oczos paints imagined landscapes that are autobiographical in nature.
 She is interested in the dynamic nature of memory and draws on past and present experiences to create work that often combines multiple points of view and captures the spirit of the moment rather than exact places.
 Her work explores how memory and meaning can change through retelling and remembering.
 Utilising various painterly and mark making techniques, these memories become preserved and emerge as maps; visual timestamps that provide proof of her existence.

-Her work has been collected both nationally and internationally and has featured in Art Edit, Home Designs Australia and House and Garden UK magazines.
-She has been a finalist in the National Capital Art Prize in 2021 and 2022, Lethbridge 2000 Art Prize and the Art to Art Unearthed Prize.
+Her work has been collected both nationally and internationally and has featured in Art Edit, Home Designs Australia, House and Garden UK and World of Interiors magazines.

 2021 - Finalist Lethbridge 20000

 2022 - Finalist Art to Art Unearthed Prize